 • By default, 50 student records can be displayed on the screen at a time.
 Navigation buttons are displayed at the bottom of the report to enable navigation through all the retrieved records.

-• Export List: The [Export] down-arrow list icon [Export icon with an arrow pointing down and an arrow indicating a list selection.], which appears over the top-left corner of the table and is indicated in figure 1, provides a drop-down list that allows a user to open the on-screen report as either a spreadsheet or CSV file in Excel.
+• Export List—The [Export] button, which appears over the top-left corner of the table and is indicated in figure 1, provides a drop-down list that allows a user to download the on-screen report as either a spreadsheet or CSV file in Excel.

-• General Tools: Reports also provide access to the Help and Account tools.
-For information on the functions of each of these tools, refer to General Tools.
+• General Tools—Reports also provide access to the Help and Account tools.
+For information on the functions of each of these tools, refer to Header with General Tools.

 Column Definitions

-Column headings for Plan and Manage Testing and Participation by SSID reports are shown in table 1.
+Possible column headings for Plan and Manage Testing (basic and advanced), Search by SSID, and Progress Summary reports are shown in table 1.
 These are the same for both on-screen and spreadsheet reports.

 Table 1.
 Online Testing Progress Report Column Attribute Definitions